AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/create-a-scenario.md

 1. To test-run the scenario, click **Run once**.

    It's important to verify that the scenario runs as you expect before you activate it.
 Once activated, the scenario will execute according to its schedule.
-If everything does not run as expected, see [Error handling](../../workfront-fusion/errors/error-handling.md).
+If everything does not run as expected, see [Error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/error-handling.md).

 1. When you finish editing the scenario (or at any time while you are editing), click the Save icon at the bottom of the window ![](assets/save-icon.gif).

-For information about activating a scenario, see [Activate or deactivate a scenario](../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md).
+For information about activating a scenario, see [Activate or deactivate a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md).

 ## Workfront Fusion scenario keyboard shortcuts